Skip to main content

 • Date of operation.
 Enter the date operation began or, if operation has not begun, the date construction was completed.

-• Taxable status date.
-Enter the taxable status date of the municipality, which is also the effective date of the appraisal.
+• Taxable status year.
+Enter the taxable status year of the municipality.

 • Tax load.
 Enter the overall full value tax rate for the property where the plant is sited.
 This rate should be reflective of all property taxes applicable to the property, including town, county, village, school district, and special district tax rates.